kyle-jennings/benjamin/readme.txt

 == Credits ==

-* Benjamin Franklin by David Martin ( Banner image ) https://upload.wikimedia.org/wikipedia/commons/a/a3/Benjamin_Franklin_1767.jpg
+* Benjamin Franklin by David Martin ( Banner image in screenshot ) https://upload.wikimedia.org/wikipedia/commons/a/a3/Benjamin_Franklin_1767.jpg
 This work is in the public domain in the United States because it was published (or registered with the U.S. Copyright Office) before January 1, 1923.
 License: PD-1923